Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Additional Experiments

 where $m\geq 1$, $\mathcal{D}$ can be any distance on space of probability measures, $\mu^{\otimes}$ is the product measures, namely, $X=(x_1,\ldots,x_m) \sim \mu^{\otimes} $ is equivalent to $x_i \sim \mu$ for $i=1,\ldots, m$, and $P_X = \frac{1}{m}\sum_{i=1}^m\delta_{x_i}$.
 Similarly, $Z=(z_1,\ldots,z_m)$ with $z_i \sim \nu_0$ for $i=1,\ldots, m$, and $G_\phi (Z)$ is the output of the neural work given the input mini-batch $Z$.

 By using Wasserstein distance, sliced Wasserstein distance, and their variants as the distance $\mathcal{D}$, we obtain the corresponding estimators.
-These estimators are sometimes known as mini-batch Wasserstein losses~\cite{fatras2020learning,nguyen2022transportation,nguyen2022improving} However, applying directly those estimators to natural image data cannot give perceptually good results~\cite{genevay2018learning,deshpande2018generative}.
+However, applying directly those estimators to natural image data cannot give perceptually good results~\cite{genevay2018learning,deshpande2018generative}.
 The reason is that Wasserstein distance, sliced Wasserstein distances, and their variants require a ground metric as input e.g., $\mathcal{L}_2$, however, those ground metrics are not meaningful on images.
 Therefore, previous works propose using a function that maps the original data space $\mathcal{X}$ to a feature space $\mathcal{F}$ where the $\mathcal{L}_2$ norm is meaningful~\cite{salimans2018improving}.
 We denote the feature function $F_\gamma:\mathcal{X} \to \mathcal{F}$.
 Now the estimator becomes:

 The above optimization can be solved by stochastic gradient descent algorithm with the following stochastic gradient estimator:

 where $X_1,\ldots,X_K$ are drawn i.i.d from $\mu^{\otimes m}$ and $Z_1,\ldots,Z_K$ are drawn i.i.d from $\nu_0^{\otimes m}$.
 There are several ways to estimate the feature function $F_\gamma$ in practice.
 In our experiments, we use the following objective~\cite{deshpande2018generative}: